 A summary of these taxes and all wages received appears on a W-2 Form, which an employer must give to an employee by January 31.
 The employer also files copies of this form with the IRS and with the state.
 Oh, and if you’re still wondering about FICA -- that stands for the Federal Insurance Contributions Act, the law that determines how much money must be paid toward Social Security and Medicare.

-For more information on wages, taxes and related topics, check out the links on the next page.
+For more information on wages, taxes and related topics, check out the links below.